u6820664/EnergyDash/README.md

 ### 4.3 Stakeholders' Expectation

-- Client: Clients expect the project outcome to fulfill users’ needs, be fully functional and be user friendly.
+- Client: expects the project outcome to fulfill users’ needs, be fully functional and be user friendly.
-- Development Group Members: Group Members expects the project to be managed under professional manner and provide outstanding outcome through the project.
+- Development Group Members: expect the project to be managed under professional manner and provide outstanding outcome through the project.
-- Shadow Team: Shadow Team expects to see an on-track and well-management project from all the resources provided by our team.
+- Shadow Team: expects to see an on-track and well-management project from all the resources provided by our team.
-- Tutors: Tutors expect to see weekly progress from our team and professionalism from all the members in our team.
+- Tutors: expect to see weekly progress from our team and professionalism from all the members in our team.
-- Other Examiners: Other Examiners expect to see a project outstanding from our team according to the marking criteria.
+- Other Examiners: expect to see a project outstanding from our team according to the marking criteria.
-- Energy Consumers: Energy Consumers expect to obtain useful insights from the project outcome.
+- Energy Consumers: expect to obtain useful insights from the project outcome.

 ### 4.4 How Will This Project Make Things Better?

-- Create an application that enables people to have a better impact on protecting the environment
+- Create an application that enables people to have a better impact on protecting the environment.
-- Let people know if it is a good time to use more, or less power
+- Let people know if it is a good time to use more, or less power.
-- Power of collective action can focus impacts and create faster change
+- Power of collective action can focus impacts and create faster change.
-- Give them feedback on their actions, impacts
+- Give them feedback on their actions, impacts.
-- A simple application that can provide services to every member of the family, including children and the elderly
+- A simple application that can provide services to every member of the family, including children and the elderly.